pudly/schmopera-hugo/content/articles/arc.md

 +++
 * something immediately gripping about ARC's first note, it's bold but sof, enameled on the sides, perfect but not robotic, crazy
 * Justin Vivian Bond joins soon, hugely different, a bit fragile/brittle but likable and at arm's reach - acts as translator
-* JVB sound: a bit Elvis Costello, with some treble timbre
+* JVB sound: a bit Elvis Costello, a bit Rufus Wainwright
 * really are singing an octave apart, trading phrases and languages, JVB uses chest voice, both have an easy vibrato that sounds like old Hollywood
 * search for the doppelgnger, "to make our solitude less thorned"
 * they nod to Carol Burnett and Julie Andrews at Carnegie Hall in 1962, where Andrews had the "hygienic" confidence and Burnett had the comedy